Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: Standardized -immersions

 Let $\bar{d}_{X}=i \circ c_{\bar{X}}: \bar{X}_{a \times \aa} \rtimes_{\chi} \RP^2 \to \R^n$, $\bar{d}^{(2+2)}_X$ be a formal $\Z/2 \times \Z/2$-equivariant holonomic extension of the mapping $\bar{d}_X$ on the space of $(2+2)$-configurations: the space of non-ordered pairs of non-ordered two-points.
 A general facts on such extensions are not required, because we will considered the only following case.

-Define a formal mapping $\bar{d}^{(2+2))}_{X}$, which is not a holonomic mapping and which is defined as a small formal deformation of the holonomic extension $\bar{d}^{(2+2)}_X$ of the mapping $\bar{d}_X$.
-The deformation is a codimension $4$ vertical with respect to the line bundles described in Lemma \ref{embJ} and is $\chi$-equivariant.
+Define a formal mapping $\bar{d}^{(2+2))}_{X}$ as a small formal deformation of the holonomic extension $\bar{d}^{(2+2)}_X$ of the mapping $\bar{d}_X$.
+The deformation is a codimension $4$ vertical with respect to the line bundles described in Lemma \ref{embJ} and is $\chi^{(4)}$-equivariant.

 On the first stage of the construction we consider the mapping $\bar{d}_Y$ $\bar{d}_Y=i \circ c_Y: Y_{\H_{a \times \aa}} \rtimes_{\chi} \RP^2 \to \R^n$ and its formal $\Z/2$-extension $(\bar{d}_Y)^{(2)}$.
 On the second stage we consider the double formal extension $((\bar{d}_X)^{(2)})^{(2)}$, this extension determines an extra self-intersections over self-intersection points of the mapping $(\bar{d}_Y)^{(2)}$.
 This resulting polyhedron is called a polyhedron of iterated self-intersections.
 To define this polyhedron two steps are required and one may changes an order of the steps, if required.
 By this, on the first step self-intersection points of the upper polyhedron in the tower is organized.
 On the second step self-intersection points of of the polyhedron by the mapping $\bar{d}_Y$ is organized.
-Recall the towers of coverings are parametrized over $\RP^2$ by $\chi$.
+Recall the towers of coverings are parametrized over $\RP^2$.

 Then we define a special deformation (formal) $((\bar{d}_X)^{(2)})^{(2)} \mapsto d^{(2+2)}_{X}$.
 Properties of iterated self-intersections are described in Definition \ref{abstru2} and then proved in Lemma \ref{l13}.
-Calculations are based on Lemma \ref{77}.

-\begin{definition} Let us say that a formal mapping $d^{(2+2)}_{X}$ admits a bi-cyclic structure, if the following condition is satisfied: the polyhedron of iterated self-intersections is divided (by a formal deformation of a holonomic extension) into two subpolyhedra: a closed subpolyhedron $\N_{b \times \bb}$ and a subpolyhedron $\N_{\circ}$ with a boundary.
+\begin{definition} Let us say that a formal mapping $d^{(2+2)}_{X}$ (by a formal vertical equivariant deformation of the holonomic extension of (\ref{iJ})) admits a bi-cyclic structure, if the following condition is satisfied: the polyhedron of iterated self-intersections is divided into two subpolyhedra: a closed subpolyhedron $\NN_{b \times \bb}$ and a subpolyhedron $\NN_{\circ}$ with a boundary.
 Additionally, the following conditions, concerning a reduction of the structuring mapping are satisfied: